nicobucodiguito/noteapp/README.md

 |         Main Menu          |         Notes Menu          |
 | :--------------------: | :--------------------------: |
 | ![](examples/example2.png) | ![](examples/example1.png) |
+---

+### Installation
+---
+- Install the Pick library through "pip install -r requirements.txt" or via a venv (then pip install pick)
+- The rest of dependencies are already bundled within Python's standard library (Python 2.5 and newer)
+- Execute the program and a new database will be created for you to use, that's all! :)

+---

 ### Usage
 ---